joepounddev/User-Interface/README.md

 ## Content

-A sample web site for a fictional web development company named Great Idea.
+A sample web site for a fictitious web development company named Great Idea.

 ### URL